aboldguess/bid-finder/README.md

 - **Edit or delete sources** from the admin page.
 Use the list of configured sources to modify details or remove entries entirely.
 - **Manage the application** by registering at `/register`, logging in at `/login` and visiting `/admin`.
+Once logged in your session persists for 30 days so you remain authenticated after closing the browser.
 Only authenticated users can access admin functions.
 - **Automatic scraping** runs in the background according to the `CRON_SCHEDULE` environment variable (default `0 6 * * *`).
 Results are stored in the database without any manual interaction.